denoland/rusty_v8/README.md

   tar -xz -C tools/win
 ```

 For Mac builds: You'll need Xcode and Xcode CLT installed.
-Recent macOS versions
-will also require you to pass PYTHON=python3 because macOS no longer ships with
-`python` simlinked to Python 3.

 For Android builds: You'll need to cross compile from a x86_64 host to the
 aarch64 or x64 android.
 You can use the following commands: